roberth-k/cftool/README.md

 }
 ```

-`"{{.Tags.Env}}-mystack"` is an example of Go templates in use; more can be found in the [manifest/testdata](manifest/testdata) directory.
-Note that a templated value will probably have to be surrounded by quotation marks to de-conflict YAML.
+More examples can be found in the [manifest/testdata](manifest/testdata) directory.
+Note that a templated value will have to be surrounded by quotation marks to de-conflict YAML.

-Values are available for templating in deployment merge order.
-The structure being substituted is available when substituting the structure itself (e.g. other deployment fields can reference the `StackName`).
-Substitution runs on nested fields last.